MatthewYong/twufo/TESTS.md

 ## Manual Testing
+Manual tests have been done throughout the development of the project.
-The following test scenarios have been carried out:
+The following test scenarios confirms that the website is behaving accordingly, and that bugs have been taken care of:

 ### Navigation Testing
 #### Access and leaving the game page